Connect with others who understand.

 Written by Maureen McNulty

-Cancer develops when cells in the body grow and multiply too quickly.
+Cancer develops when cells in the body grow and multiply too quickly and abnormally.
 Ovarian cancer includes a group of cancers that develop from multiple different tissues:

 • Ovaries — Organs that make egg cells and produce hormones